anoma/nspec/docs/system_architecture/identity/identity.juvix.md

 Properties:

-- In general, every `V:VERIFIER` needs a corresponding `S:SIGNER`, and every `s:S.signer` needs a corresponding `v:V.verifier`, such that:
+- In general, every `V:Verifier` needs a corresponding `S:Signer`, and every `s:S.signer` needs a corresponding `v:V.VerifierType`, such that:

   - For any message `m`: `verify v m x = (x = (sign s m))`